 In 1997, Charlotte knocked off top-seed and host Tulane by defeating them twice at the Conference USA Tournament and made it to the tournament finals.
 During the 1998 season, the 49ers won a then-school-record 43 games and advanced to the NCAA Tournament for the second time.
 The Niners earned the program's only at-large bid to the NCAA Postseason, in an era when only 48 teams were taken to the tournament.
 That season, he garnered Conference USA Coach of the Year honors as Charlotte completed its fifth-straight season of 29 or more wins.
 An 11-game win streak to start the 2000 season still stands as the school record en route to a 32-win season and trip to the C-USA semis.
 Charlotte upended No. 6 Houston in the tournament.
 The number 11 was magical that season, as pitchers Ryan Baker and Brion Treadway both won 11 games and reliever John McKay recorded 11 saves.
 In early 2002, Hibbs became the school's all-time winningest baseball coach.

 Not only have the teams under Hibbs excelled, but several individuals have gone on to receive national acclaim.
-Eight of the school's nine All-Americans have played under Hibbs, with Charlotte placing four players on these lists in the past six seasons.
+Eight of the school's nine All-Americans have played under Hibbs, with Charlotte placing four players on these lists in the past seven seasons.
 In 1995, Tim Collie was named the Metro Conference Player of the Year and became just the second 49er baseball All-American.
 Joey Anderson earned All-America honors in 1996, giving the 49ers their third All-American and second in four years under Hibbs.
 In 1998, Bo Robinson and James Matan became the fourth and fifth Charlotte All-Americans.
 Matan was named the 1998 Conference USA Player of the Year.
 In 2001, John Maine was named the Conference USA Pitcher of the Year.
-Maine pitches for the New York Mets and earned a win in the National League Championship Series in 2006.
-Teammates Brad McElroy and Adam Mills were put on the All-America team in 2007.
+Maine pitched for the Baltimore Orioles, New York Mets and Miami Marlins and earned a win in the National League Championship Series in 2006.
+Teammates Brad McElroy and Adam Mills were put on an All-America team in 2007.
 Mills was the A-10 Pitcher of the Year, while McElroy led the conference in five offensive categories.
 In 2008, Chris Taylor was named Co-Conference Player of the Year, Charlotte's second, and a third-team All-American, with a league-leading 19 home runs.
 Andrew Smith captured the A-10 Pitcher of the Year in 2011, earning Third-Team All-America status.